Burundi national football team

-The Burundi national football team (Umurwi nserukira gihugu w'umupira w'amaguru w'u Burundi), nicknamed The Swallows (Les Hirondelles; Intamba m'Urugamba), represents Burundi in international football and is controlled by the Football Federation of Burundi.
+The Burundi national football team (Umurwi nserukira gihugu w'umupira w'amaguru w'u Burundi), nicknamed The Fighting Swallows (Les Hirondelles en Guerre; Intamba m'Urugamba), represents Burundi in international football and is controlled by the Football Federation of Burundi.
 The team has never qualified for the FIFA World Cup.
 Burundi previously did come very close to qualifying for the 1994 Africa Cup of Nations, losing only on penalties to Guinea in a playoff.
 However, in 2019, it qualified for the first time in a major tournament, and took part in the Africa Cup of Nations finals in Group B, but lost all its matches and left from the group stage without scoring a single goal.

 History

 Difficult beginnings (1974–1992)

 The Burundi football team was created in 1971 by the Football Federation of Burundi.
 The Swallows' first match was in a 1976 African Cup of Nations qualification match against Somalia, which ended in a 2–0 victory.
 Following a 1–0 loss in the second leg, Burundi qualified to meet Egypt in the next round where they lost 5–0 on aggregate and were eliminated.
 It would be seventeen years before Burundi played another AFCON qualifying match.
 In their first twenty years, Burundi played in twenty fixtures and managed 6 wins, 2 draws and 12 defeats.